suraj95/Spark-on-Docker/README.md

 # Start Spark Cluster
 Currently only supports one worker, will keep updating as I make progress.

 	docker-compose up --scale worker=[NUM_WORKERS]

 # Running Spark Applications
-We connect to the container with the Master node as follows:
+We connect to the container with the Master node as follows

 	docker exec -it spark-on-docker_master_1 /bin/bash

 # Scala Examples
 Once we are connected to the Master Container, we can run Spark application in the examples as follows

 	# 1. Calculate the Value of Pi
 	bin/run-example SparkPi 10
 	# 2. Linear regression with elastic-net (mixing L1/L2) regularization
 	bin/run-example ml.LinearRegressionExample --regParam 0.15 --elasticNetParam 1.0 data/mllib/sample_linear_regression_data.txt